 Bruce A. Kehr, M.D.

 “Helping others brings me enormous joy.
-My philosophy is to treat the whole person, by meticulously identifying and treating the underlying biological, psychological, social, and life-stage causes of emotional distress, persistently striving to help you achieve a full recovery.
-My approach may include innovative laboratory and genetic testing; coordination with other medical specialists, family doctors, psychotherapists and nutritionists; medication management; and nutrition and lifestyle modifications.
+My philosophy is to evaluate and treat you as a Whole Person, by meticulously identifying and treating the unique genetic, biological, psychological, social, and life-stage causes of your emotional distress, persistently striving to help you achieve a full recovery.
+My approach may include innovative laboratory and genetic testing; coordination with other medical specialists, family doctors, psychotherapists and nutritionists; prescription medication and supplements; and nutrition and lifestyle modifications.
 I also provide caring and empathetic psychotherapy for individuals, couples and families, with a special focus on professionals and senior executives.
 Learn more about my approach to treatment at my extensive, searchable blog library, or by reading my best selling book, Becoming Whole: A Healing Companion to Ease Emotional Pain and Find Self-Love.”

-Dr. Kehr received training in psychotherapy at the Boston Psychoanalytic Institute, where he also completed his training in psychoanalysis; and has continued his psychoanalytic training in the Washington, D.C. area.
-A forensic consultant in neuropsychiatry and traumatic brain injury, Dr. Kehr is also the inventor of sixteen issued patents in the United States, Europe, Japan, and Canada, as well as issued and pending trademarks and service marks, in the field of medication adherence software, hardware and communications technologies.
+Dr. Kehr received training in psychotherapy at the Boston Psychoanalytic Institute, where he also completed his training psychoanalysis; and continued his psychoanalytic training in the Washington, D.C. area.
+A forensic consultant in neuropsychiatry and traumatic brain injury, Dr. Kehr is also the inventor of sixteen issued patents in the United States, Europe, Japan, and Canada, in the field of medication adherence software, hardware and communications technologies.

-Dr. Kehr writes a weekly blog, and has frequently lectured on many aspects of psychiatry and psychotherapy; the use of genetic testing in diagnosing and treating emotional distress; medication adherence, where he is recognized as an expert; and on the neuropsychiatric aspects of traumatic brain injury.
+Dr. Kehr has frequently lectured on many aspects of psychiatry and psychotherapy; the use of genetic testing in diagnosing and treating emotional distress; medication adherence, where he is recognized as an expert; and on the neuropsychiatric aspects of traumatic brain injury.
 He received his BA from the University of Pennsylvania, followed by an MD from the Georgetown University School of Medicine.
 He is Board Certified by the American Board of Psychiatry and Neurology.